Last Updated on January 20, 2023

 The best place to view the Jemaa el-Fna and the entire evening spectacle is from one of the Hôtel Restaurant Café de France’s upper floors on the square’s eastern edge.

-The table’s price is only a drink, even just a Coke, but it will get crowded as the evening nears.
+The table’s price is only a drink, even just a Coke, but it will give you a good vantage point as the crowd around you grows.
 It’s best to go early in a small group, so some can hold the table while others go down below to wander about through the circus.
 Just don’t expect good food or service.

 Another Thing to Do in Marrakesh: Visit the Medina

 A vast and crowded labyrinth of streets, Marrakesh’s Medina is fantastic.
 It’s the oldest section of the city and the part least touched by modernity.